 So, in an effort to help you plan your next seasonal promotions, we've put together some suggestions for different ways you can use these marketing strategies to your benefit.
 Before we get to the suggestions, let's discuss the basics of what a seasonal promotion can be.

-This could be everything from Canada's Day sales to back-to-school events.
-The major benefit from running these types of promotions is that you can bring attention to your business during a time of the year when sales may normally be low.
-It can also allow you to take advantage of the gift exchanges and expectations to spend money, which accompany certain holidays.
+This could be everything from Canada's Day sales to back-to-school events to winter holidays.
+The major benefit from running seasonal sales is that you can bring attention to your business during a time of the year when sales may normally be low.

 Executed properly, seasonal promotions can also be a great way to establish a long-lasting emotional connection with customers, transforming them from a one-time customer into a loyal champion for your brand.